moble/GWFrames/README.md

     python setup.py install --user

-After this, you should be able to start a new python session (in any directory) and 'import GWFrames', which is the basic module provided by this code.
-The primary objects are Quaternions and Waveforms, with various methods defined for each.
-The IPython notebook Documentation.ipynb contains extensive examples, following the outline of the paper.
+After this, you should be able to start a new python session (in any directory) and `'import GWFrames'`, which is the basic module provided by this code.
+The primary objects are `Quaternion` and `Waveform` objects, with various methods defined for each.
+The IPython notebook `Docs/Documentation.ipynb` contains extensive examples, following the outline of the paper.
 To use it, run

     ipython notebook Documentation.ipynb --pylab

-Though IPython is a _much_ better interface, the Documentation.py file includes the same information in a pure python script format.
-Also, Documentation.pdf contains a static PDF of the notebook.

 Alternatively, this code may be used directly through its C++ interface.
-A simple example is provided in the `C++Example` directory, along with two `Makefile`s (one in this directory, one in the example directory) to build all the necessary code.
-If it does not compile easily, make sure the various paths in _both_ `Makefile`s are set properly.
+A simple example is provided in the `C++Example` directory, along with the Makefiles needed to build all the necessary code.
+If it does not compile easily, make sure the various paths in _both_ Makefiles are set properly.

+Detailed documentation of most functions may be found through python's `help` function, or by running `make` in the `Docs` subdirectory, and reading `Docs/html/index.html`.